adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 These classes are isolated to the module.
 They enable you to style these components with how ever many media queries you need.

-Note: think about how valuable a responsive grid system is.
+*Think about how valuable a responsive grid system is.
 A visual layout should adapt to the *content*, not the other way around.
 The content should not adapt to a predefined responsive grid.
-That's poor design.
+That's poor design.*

 ## 2. Because styles change due to state